Owner/Restaurateur: Philip Yang

 Izakaya is a relaxed style of dining.
 It is centered on Japanese inspired flavors that combine with the freshness and availability of each season.
-There is a distinctive elegance and depth to his dishes that are, at the same time, simple and approachable.
+There is distinctive elegance and depth to the dishes that are, at the same time, simple and approachable.
 Philip has always been known for the freshest of fish at his restaurants.
-Much of the selection comes straight from the Tsukiji Market in Tokyo.
+Much of the selection comes straight for the Tsukiji Market in Tokyo.

-At SASA, it will be a challenge to make your way through the entire menu in one or two visits.
-There is a lot to experience.
-Philip promise to his guests is to keep the food and the restaurant atmosphere fun & unpretentious.
-He invites you to drop in for a drink after work, share a few small plates to with friends or belly up to the Sushi Bar and let him create a special menu and experience just for YOU.
+At Sasa, it will be a challenge to make your way through the entire menu in one or two visits.
+There is a lot to experience and Philip’s promise to guests at Sasa is to keep the food and the restaurant atmosphere fun & unpretentious.
+He invites you to drop in for a drink after work, share a few small plates and enjoy a relaxing change of pace.

 General Manager: Shannon Hargis

-As General Manager for Sasa Restaurant, Shannon offers a longstanding passion for service and hospitality.
+As General Manager, Shannon has been with Sasa since its opening in 2010 and offers a longstanding passion for service and hospitality.
 Her experience spans over 20 years growing up in restaurants owned by her family.
 Her practical experience comes from a strong work ethic and her high standard for guest relations comes from a keen sense of awareness and attention to detail.
-She has worked at various restaurants in downtown Walnut Creek for the past 10 years and has made it her home away from home.
+She has worked at various restaurants in downtown Walnut Creek for the past 13 years and has made it her home away from home.

-Entertaining at home or at Sasa, she loves to be around good people, good food, wine, and sake.
+Entertaining has become a passion for Shannon expressed through the many private events held throughout the year at Sasa.
+Social by nature, she loves to be around good people, good food, wine and sake.
 She has an inviting character that will bring you back to see her.

 Shannon is married with two children and lives in the North Bay.
 She is a graduate of Humboldt State University where she studied Micro Biology and Botany.
-In her spare time she loves to garden, camp, golf, coach volleyball, and spend time with her family and friends.
+In her spare time she loves to garden, camp, golf and spend time with her family and friends.